tomedunn/the-finished-book/_monsters/calculating-monster-xp.md

 If XP values are not arbitrary and are, in fact, proportional to a monster's total combat strength then that means we should be able to calculate a monster's XP value from their offensive and defensive stat, similarly to how the DMG uses those stats to calculate a monster's CR.
 Being able to calculate the XP for each monster individually would also provide us with a continuum of XP values to pull from when designing encounters, rather than the fixed XP values assigned to each CR.

 In this post, I review one such method for calculating monster XP (the only method I've come across, to be fair).
 I show how it compares to listed XP values for published monsters, and how it can be used to improve our understanding of modifying monsters and balancing encounters.
+You can find a summary of the dataset used for this analysis [here]({{ site.url }}{{ site.baseurl }}{% link _monsters/monster-dataset.md %}).

 # Calculating XP